chaos-mesh/chaos-mesh/doc/io_chaos.md

 The data directory of the application in the target pod should be a **subdirectory** of `PersistentVolumes`.

+### Notes

+Chaos Mesh uses [`wait-fush.sh`](https://github.com/pingcap/chaos-mesh/blob/master/doc/sidecar_configmap.md#tips) to ensure that the fuse-daemon server is running normally before the application starts. so `wait-fush.sh` needs to be injected into the startup command of the container.
+If the application process is not stared by the [commands and args of the container](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/), IO chaos won't work properly.
+When Kubernetes natively supports [Sidecar Containers](https://github.com/kubernetes/enhancements/issues/753) in future versions, we will remove the `wait-fush.sh` dependency.

 example:
 ```yaml
 # the config about tikv PersistentVolumes